Who I am and how I work…

 The story so far…

-Started at the Center for Restorative Youth Justice (CRYJ), helping young people build life skills and community connections.
+At the Center for Restorative Youth Justice (CRYJ), I helped young people build life skills and community connections.

-Worked with the Nate Chute Foundation, breaking the stigma around suicide and connecting individuals with life-saving resources.
+With the Nate Chute Foundation, I worked to break the stigma around suicide and connect people with life-saving resources.

-Recognized as one of the Best Mental Health Professionals in Whitefish in 2022 - 2025.
+Recognized as one of the Best Mental Health Professionals in Whitefish (2022–2025), I bring professional experience and a human touch to every session.

 The Approaches that Shape how I Work: